hsutter/babb/README.md

 ## Overview

 This library provides a simple way to inject random `bad_alloc` failures into your application, so that you and the C++ standards committee can learn more about how well real-world code actually deals with `bad_alloc` today.
+It works on C++11 and higher.

 **Please try this in your project(s) and report the results via [this SurveyMonkey survey](https://www.surveymonkey.com/r/PJSZ2F9).** Thank you very much for your help in getting data to inform C++ standardization!